ccallawa/alyvix_doc/README.md

 ## Compilation

 We typically build the user guide with the following command.
-You will need to change the directory names according to your environment.
+You will need to change the executable and source/build directory names according to your environment.

 ```
 > C:\Python37\python.exe -m sphinx.__main__ -E -a -b html C:\projects\alyvix_doc C:\projects\alyvix_doc\_build